7 Basic Food Items to Stock Now

 Wheat and Flour

-We will be so glad if we have learned to garden, but if we have a drought and need fruits and vegetables, we can eat these and use them to make so many meals.
+We’ll be so glad if we have learned to garden to help replenish our food storage inventory.
+If we have a drought and have to purchase the fruits and vegetables we need, we can eat these canned items and use them to make so many meals.
 Be sure and save the liquid so you have extra “water” when needed.

-Take your family to the store when they have case lot sales and stock up on the ones your family will eat.
+Take your family to the store when they have case lot sales and stock up on the varieties your family will eat.
+Canned foods provide so many options.
+We love carrots, spinach, apricots, oranges, apples, peas, sweet potatoes, and so many more.
 Be sure to get input from each family member when deciding what to buy.
 If you can fruit and pressure can your vegetables, you are a rock star!
 It’s all about being prepared with food your family will eat.

 Fruits and Vegetables